Esri/arcgis-runtime-samples-android/java/create-terrain-from-a-local-tile-package/README.md

 ## Additional information

 The tile package must be a LERC (limited error raster compression) encoded TPK.
-Details on can be found in the topic [Share a tile package](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm) in the *ArcGIS Pro* documentation.
+Details can be found in the topic [Share a tile package](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm) in the *ArcGIS Pro* documentation.

 ## Offline data